More zip-tie jewels, anyone? Last time, we turned some cute leafy shapes into earrings...

 Ahem.
 I know, it's lopsided and inexpert and a little bit goofy.
 But I was so proud of it!
 And, in fact, I wear it all the time.
 And here's the back:

-For those who missed it, this is a flower ornament anyone can make!
+Hi, gang!
+This is a flower ornament anyone can make!
 You won't need any special tools - or, in fact, any tools at all.
 Here goes:

 I call it the Big Bold Bobbin-flower Bauble.
 'Cause it's made from a sewing bobbin.
 It's kinda big and splashy - but I hope you think it's cute.